AmazingAng/WTF-Solidity/Languages/en/04_Return_en/readme.md

 -----

-In this section, we will introduce `Solidity` function output, including returning multiple values, named returns, and reading full and part of return values using destructuring assignments.
+In this chapter, we will introduce `Solidity` function output, including returning multiple values, named returns, and reading full and part of return values using destructuring assignments.

 ## Return values (return and returns)
-There are two keywords about function output: `return` and `returns`, which differ from:
+There are two keywords about function output: `return` and `returns`:
 - `returns` is added after the function name to declare variable type and variable name;
-- `return` is used for the function body and returns specified variables.
+- `return` is used in the function body and returns desired variables.

 ```solidity
     // returning multiple variables